undergrad-partner-school

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 11,798 in 2024.
-The George Washington University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 12,718 in 2025.
+The George Washington University has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-This renowned institution with a rich history offers an unparalleled learning experience to its students.
+With a rich history of academic excellence, it offers an unmatched educational experience.

 Test Scores